sil-car/lt/GIT BASICS.md

 ~/lt$

-# Periodically "push" the changes in your local repo up to the remote repo.
+# Periodically "push" the changes in your local repo up to the remote (online) repo.
 ~/lt$ git push
 Enumerating objects: 5, done.
 Counting objects: 100% (5/5), done.